 IOPscience is a new platform for IOP-hosted journal content to which the Library has a subscription.

 iPOLL is the most comprehensive, up-to-date source for US nationwide public opinion available today.
-A full-text retrieval system, the iPOLL online database is organized at the question-level, providing the tools to sift through nearly a half million questions asked on national public opinion surveys since 1935 and updated GSU users may also access and download data sets (many of which are available in SPSS format) available from this database.This database is funded by the Department of Public Administration and Urban Studies.
+A full-text retrieval system, the iPOLL online database is organized at the question-level, providing the tools to sift through nearly a half million questions asked on national public opinion surveys since 1935 and updated GSU users may also access and download data sets (many of which are available in SPSS format) available from this database.This database is funded by the Department of Public Management and Policy.